 Running a call center is not just about hitting numbers.
 It is about balancing efficiency with empathy, speed with accuracy, and technology with the human touch.

 Customers want fast resolutions, agents need better tools, and you are stuck in the middle trying to make it all work.
 The challenge is not just answering calls faster.
-It is making every interaction smoother and smarter without overwhelming your team.
+It is making every interaction smoother without overwhelming your team.

 Table of contents